Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

 There is something incredibly sweet and endearing about heavy draft horses—they are docile, calm, and affectionate animals, and their size and weight seems to make their wonderful temperaments even more charming.

-This is a list of my ten (which includes a "bonus breed") favorite heavy draft horses.
+This is a list of my ten favorite heavy draft horses, with a "bonus breed" at the bottom.

 It is such a shame that these amazingly gentle, calm, and sweet-natured horses have been bred for purposes such as pulling heavy artillery in warfare and hard laborious tasks such as haulage, forestry, and agricultural work.
 It is mentionable, however, that many of the breeds below would not exist if they had not been required for such things.

 The tallest horse ever recorded is a Shire horse called Noddy, who stands at 20.2 hands, though normally Shires stand between 16 and 17 hands and weigh around 2000–2400 pounds.
 This breed originated from England, but quickly gained popularity worldwide as an excellent working horse.

-Percheron horses originate from Western France and are an intelligent, hard-working breed who have the tranquil nature of most heavy breeds.
-They vary in size, ranging from 15.1 and 18.1 hands and weighing anywhere from 1900-2600 lbs.
+Percheron horses originate from Western France and are an intelligent, hard-working type who have the tranquil nature of most heavy breeds.
+They vary in size, ranging from 15.1 and 18.1 hands and weighing anywhere from 1900-2600 pounds.
 The exact ancestry of this breed is unknown, but it has been suggested that Arabian and Boulonnais horses were bred to create the Percheron.
 Percherons first came to the U.S.A. in 1839 where they have been used for a wide range of work-tasks.

 Boulonnais, or "white marble" horses, are so-called for their white and gray coats, though colours do vary.
 This breed was known even before the crusades and has traces of many other breeds including the Spanish Barb, Andalusian, and Arabian.
 The Boulonnais has also influenced many other breeds, including the Percheron, as described above.